Why Apple and Google Virus Alert Apps have Limited Success | ExBulletin

 However, the app has not undergone the large-scale efficacy tests normally performed before the government introduced public health interventions such as vaccines.
 The University of Minnesota infection also said that software privacy features that prevent government agencies from identifying users of the app make it difficult for researchers to determine whether notifications helped prevent the virus from being transmitted.
 Michael T. Osterholm, Head of the Center for Infectious Disease Research Policy, said.
 Minnesota.

-According to Dr. Osterholm, the app played virtually no role in being able to investigate what happened here.
+According to Osterholm, the app played virtually no role in investigating what happened here.

 Even before the app was released, there were some restrictions.
 For one thing, some researchers point out that exposure notification software essentially excludes certain vulnerable populations, such as the elderly who can’t afford a smartphone.
 In other words, the app sends a false alarm because the system is not configured to incorporate mitigating factors such as whether the user is vaccinated, wearing a mask, or sitting outside.
 They say there is a possibility of doing so.